arvindjosh08/Web-API-Automation-Framework/README.md

 - [.NET 9 SDK](https://dotnet.microsoft.com/download/dotnet/9.0)
 - [Visual Studio Code](https://code.visualstudio.com/) or Visual Studio 2022
 - Internet access for downloading NuGet packages
+- Chrome and Edge browsers are installed in your machine
 - No need to installed browser specific drivers as it is automatically handled through WebDriverManager